andyneff/dot/README.md

     1. It will print out the public key to the screen, so you can go to your git server and add it, before continuing
     1. Now the install script will recursively checkout all your submodules so that can use both `https` and `git@` protocols in your submodules.
     1. Then the rest of the install script runs.
+1. I keep getting `You are not running with admin rights, mklink will probably fail` warning on windows.
+    - On Windows 10, you need to call `install.bsh` in bash running with admin privileges due to symlink limitations (Right click "Git Bash" and select "More" -> "Run as Administrator")
+    - If you are unable to run with admin privileges, you will have to run: `FORCE_LN=1 ~/.dot/install.bsh`
+        - However, this will copy the files instead of symlinking them, making committing changing back to the repo harder
+        - Note this can be accomplished editing the `dot.env` file in your dot_repos with something like:

+              if [ "$(hostname)" = "problem computer name here" ]; then FORCE_LN=1
+              fi